Lovers of history, sunshine, tapas, wine, and all-night parties will find a million and one things to do in Malaga.

 A stunning Old Town area based around the Alcazar and the Plaza de Espana is just the start of what Seville has to offer.
 The city continues to surprise us, and we’ve been there three times now.
 In fact we would recommend Seville as a base of operations over Malaga if Seville wasn’t landlocked because we just love the water too much.

 Go to Seville.
 Explore Seville.
 Fall in love with Seville.
+Here is our guide to all the best things to do in Seville Spain!

-are traveling on a budget, or backpacking, here is a handy list of the best hostels in Seville.
+If you are traveling on a budget, or backpacking, here is a handy list of the best hostels in Seville.

 Final Thoughts on Malaga